-The plan is underwritten by AXA PPP healthcare Limited and administered by AXA Global healthcare (jointly AXA).
-This is a summary of our respective Privacy Policies that you can find on our websites: axaglobalhealthcare.com/en/about-us/privacy-and-legal and axappphealthcare.co.uk/privacy-policy
+The plan is underwritten by AXA PPP healthcare Limited and administered by AXA Global Healthcare (UK) Limited (jointly AXA).
+This is a summary of our respective Privacy Policies that you can find on our website: axaglobalhealthcare.com/en/about-us/privacy-and-legal

-Please make sure that everyone covered by this plan reads this summary and the full data privacy policies on our websites axappphealthcare.co.uk/privacy-policy and axaglobalhealthcare.com/en/about-us/privacy-and-legal.
+Please make sure that everyone covered by this plan reads this summary and the full data privacy policies on our website.
 If you would like a copy of the full plan please call us on +44 (0) 1892 503 856 and we'll send you one.